 The digital transformation of

-The logistics division, wanted to leap into the digital age by embracing AI-powered predictive maintenance.
-With some outside help. t, only to discover that it didn’t have the data required to train algorithms.
+The logistics division, HÖRMANN Logistic, wanted to leap into the digital age by embracing AI-powered predictive maintenance as a new service to their customers.
+With some outside help. the newly founded digital division HÖRMANN Digital assembled a team, only to discover that it didn’t have the data required to train algorithms.

-The then tried what it thought was the next best thing:
+The team then tried what it thought was the next best thing: providing a

 “Even though we did not achieve the goal we set from the beginning we learned a lot,” says Anna Hörmann, daughter of company founder Hans Hörmann.
 “Looking back, it was a naïve approach.
 Transformation takes time.
 You can’t just focus on a project and software.
 You need to both include the people and change existing processes to be able to develop successful projects.
 One of the important things is to create a culture where experimentation is encouraged and failure is allowed.”

-Digital has since honed its expertise, serving as a place for the company’s disparate units to work more closely together and exchange best practice.
-It hasso far helped five the group’s 27 subsidiaries embrace digital technologiesthe necessary change management, and it hopes to aid other SMEs and family-run businesses do the same, developing a new revenue stream in the process.
+HÖRMANN Digital has since honed its expertise, serving as a place for the company’s disparate units to work more closely together and exchange best practice.
+It has so far helped five out of the group’s 27 subsidiaries embrace digital technologies and the necessary change management, and it hopes to aid other SMEs and family-run businesses do the same, developing a new revenue stream in the process.

 Although it is often challenging,